Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

         1168    PADDA [p0], #-512;            VLDB wh0, [p1, #32];     VST.SRS.s16.s32 bml0, s0, [p2], #64;NOPX;   VSHUFFLE x6, x2, x1, r2;   VMAC cm1, cm0, x8, x1, r0
 ```

-In this inner loop code we can see that there are 16 vector instructions VMUL/VMAC out of the 17 lines.
+In this inner loop, you see 16 vector multiply (VMUL) or vector multiply-accumulate (VMAC) instructions among 17 lines.
 This reveals a highly optimized pipelined loop implementation.
-On almost all lines there are 2 loads and one vector compute instruction, data storage takes only a fourth of the cycles.
+On almost all lines, you execute two loads and one vector compute instruction.
+Data storage takes only one-fourth of the cycles.

 ## Conclusion

-In this section of the tutorial you learnt how to:
+In this section of the tutorial you learned how to:

 - Compute the number of cycles needed to load/store matrices.
 - Compute the number of cycles needed to compute a matrix multiplication.
-- How to define a strategy to balance IO and compute burden
+- Define a strategy to balance input/output (I/O) and compute burden
-- How to get access to the assembly code to analyze it.
+- HAccess the assembly code to analyze it.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used for tracking requests and bugs.
 For questions, go to [support.xilinx.com](https://support.xilinx.com/).

-<p class="sphinxhide" align="center"><sub>Copyright © 2023 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2023-2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>